 - 1 teaspoon salt

 - 3-4 tablespoons olive oil

 - 1 cup water (8 oz / 250 ml)

 Once you’ve gathered your ingredients, you’re ready to make some tortillas!

 - Mix flour, baking powder, salt, and oil

 - Add water a bit at a time and mix with hands until it forms a nice, doughy ball (you may not need all of the water!)

 - Form into large ball and let sit (covered with towel) for 15 minutes

 - Roll each ball flat with rolling pin (or a wine bottle!)

-These can be enjoyed as a taco wrap, or for a bread substitute for almost any kind of sandwich.
-I like to spread them with cream cheese or salmon pate and enjoy with a few olives.
+These can be enjoyed as a taco wrap, or as a bread substitute for almost any kind of sandwich.
+I like to spread them with cream cheese or salmon pate and enjoy them with a few olives.
 Yummy!